Auckland to LAX American Airlines flight diverted to Honolulu due to medical event

 "The level of stress was huge."

-Ross and his two daughters were travelling in the premium section but could see the main cabin was full and a dozen people standing around while doctors and nurses were working tirelessly on the man.
+Ross and his two daughters were travelling in the premium section but could see the main cabin was full and a dozen people standing around while doctors and nurses worked on the man.

 "This went on for hours and not a single announcement.
 People were getting pretty uptight."